About the Utrecht Shield

 The first version of this list was published on the Tier Two Rugby forum.

 New Zealand have held the shield since August 26, 2017.
-They have defended it once.
+They have defended it three times.

-The next challenge will be on August 18, 2018 when New Zealand takes on Australia as part of the International Women's Rugby Series.
+The next challenge will be on November 9, 2018 when New Zealand takes on France.